Andybird88/CV/README.md

 - I've been told I have high levels of empathy and feel like this helps me understand and get on with all different types of people.
 - I find it really interesting to hear about peoples different backgrounds and cultures.
 I love finding out more about people and enlightening myself.
 - This skill also helps me to look at problems from different angles and consider a more well rounded approach.
+- For example whilst at Pro Tiler I would get given the important orders to send out as I would always make sure they were packed with care.
+Due to the tight schedules of the building industry I understood the importance of getting the materials to the customers on time and un-damaged.
+This lead to some great relationships with customers and this shows my ability to empathise with the end user.
+#### Skills - Problem Solving
+- Whilst at Travis Perkins I was often asked to produce data sets to assist with management decesions.
+These would often be with little explanation and I had to use my own initiative to work out the best way of doing it.
+- Due to my sucess I was asked to help the commercial team out in China.
+The project was to track the benefit of sourcing products from China and the savings/profit that they generated.
+This involved speaking to a range of departments both uk and abroad.
+Often the data was incomplete or not uploaded in time.
+I took charge and became the go to person for tracking the financials.
+I added in some spreadhseets

 #### Any other qualifications